 What’s Next for the Intellectual Dark Web

 The crackdown on internet free speech, especially any free speech that attacks the Left, has been ongoing.
-Back in 2016 it was clear that, for example, search results were being manipulated, but overall the Right was able to creatively use online media and compete effectively against the Left despite big tech’s left wing bias.
+In 2016, it was clear that, for example, search results were being manipulated, but overall the Right was able to creatively use online media and compete effectively against the Left despite big tech’s left-wing bias.
 That was the last time.

 They can.
 If they’re willing and able to throw someone off of an internet platform where someone has invested years to acquire an audience that now financially supports them, overnight, without warning, based on standards that aren’t uniformly applied, what else can an American corporation do?
 It’s not as though Americans don’t have “social credit scores,” they’re just not called that.
 In the age of the panopticon, where every transaction, every email, every search term, and every website you visit is recorded, where AI programs can sort through it all instantaneously and come up with more useful information about you than you’d ever know yourself, when everywhere you go, and everyone you know, is recorded and analyzed and packaged, there is nothing stopping a private business from favoring the people who possess what they perceive as high social credit scores, and excluding the low scorers from even purchasing their services.
 This has already begun.
 Just ask James Damore, Greg Piatek, or Sarah Huckabee Sanders.